Territorial Army and Militia Act 1921

-The Act primarily served to rename the two organisations, which had been announced as a government policy the previous year, and ensure that all regulations and legislation referring to the two were updated.
+The act primarily served to rename the two organisations, which had been announced as a government policy the previous year, and ensure that all regulations and legislation referring to the two were updated.
 The renaming provoked some controversy and confusion, particularly as the original use of "Militia" had only been abolished fourteen years earlier, but it was argued that the role of a "Militia" was clearer and more readily understood by the public than that of a "Special Reserve".

-The Act also served to abolish the "legislative lumber", as it was termed by Viscount Peel, the previous Under-Secretary of State for War, of the old Militia and Yeomanry Acts which were still nominally in force.
-The eighteenth and nineteenth-century system of a locally conscripted Militia and volunteer Yeomanry had been effectively abolished by the Territorial and Reserve Forces Act 1907, and all the organised units had been dissolved or transferred to the new system, but the legislative framework still existed.
-The Act thus abolished these powers as no longer necessary or appropriate.
+The act also served to abolish the "legislative lumber", as it was termed by Viscount Peel, the previous Under-Secretary of State for War, of the old Militia and Yeomanry Acts which were still nominally in force.
+The eighteenth and nineteenth-century system of a locally conscripted Militia and volunteer Yeomanry had been effectively abolished by the Territorial and Reserve Forces Act 1907 (7 Edw.
+7. c.
+9), and all the organised units had been dissolved or transferred to the new system, but the legislative framework still existed.
+The act thus abolished these powers as no longer necessary or appropriate.

+Provisions

+Repealed enactments

+Section 4 of the act repealed 68 enactments, listed in the second schedule to the act.

+Short title, commencement and extent

+Section 5(1) of the act provided that the act may be cited as the "Territorial Army and Militia Act, 1921".

+Section 5(2) of the act provided that the act would come into force on 1 October 1921.

+Legacy

+The whole act was repealed by section 157 of, and part II of schedule 10 to, the Reserve Forces Act 1980.